- Ph.D. OISE at University of Toronto

 Creating Cultural Responsive Spaces

-Pier A. Junor Clarke is a clinical associate professor in the Middle & Secondary Education Department, College of Education, Georgia State University.
+Pier A. Junor Clarke is a clinical associate professor in the Middle & Secondary Education Department, College of Education & Human Development, Georgia State University.
 She is the Mathematics Education Unit Leader and Lead coordinator and faculty of the Master of Arts in Teaching and Certification program for secondary mathematics education.
 She also teaches and advises doctoral students in the mathematics education program.
 Her research focuses on the development, retention, and sustainability of effective professional learning communities that support high quality secondary mathematics teachers in urban settings.
 As co-principal investigator in collaboration with faculty from multiple disciplines, Junor Clarke was awarded several National Science Foundation grants that target her work.
 She has published several refereed journal articles, proceedings, and book chapters and presented at the American Educational Research Association (AERA), the North American Chapter of the International Group for the Psychology of Mathematics Education (PME-NA), among other prominent conferences.
 During 2006, Junor Clarke was awarded a grant to work with a group of teacher educators from Kingston, Jamaica.
 She will continue with international initiatives and will direct a Study Abroad program for mathematics teachers in May 2014.
 Currently, she is working collaboratively on an initiative to redesign secondary mathematics teacher preparation programs through SMTI APLU.

 Junor Clarke, P.A. and Fournillier, J. (2012).
 “Action research, pedagogy, and activity theory: Tools facilitating two instructors’ interpretations of the professional development of four preservice teachers.”
 Teaching and Teacher Education, TATE1658, 649-660.